nsengiyumva-wilberforce/stop_airtel_thefty_sentiment_analysis/README.md

 ## Disclaimer

 This tool is for research purposes only.
 Users should comply with Twitter's Terms of Service and applicable laws when collecting and using tweet data.

+# running the analysis notebook

+Open Airtel_thefty _analysis.ipynb in your favorite editor and run the cells according, you will need to install some packages using pip.